advaitgosai/weak-to-strong-experiments/README.md

 Original Approach: Generate the weak labels using an [AlexNet](https://pytorch.org/vision/main/models/generated/torchvision.models.alexnet.html) model pretrained on ImageNette and we use linear probes on top of [DINO](https://github.com/facebookresearch/dino) models as a strong student.

-Modified Approach: Use the weak labels to generate pairwise preferences to train a linear probe, eliciting a stronger weak-to-strong supervision.
+**Modified Approach**: Use the **weak labels to generate pairwise preferences** to train a linear probe, eliciting a stronger weak-to-strong supervision.

 Set download=True in data.py for the first run